kk289/ML-Support_Vector_Machines-MATLAB/README.md

 [⋆] dataset3Params.m - Parameters to use for Dataset 3

-- ex6 spam.m - Octave/MATLAB script for the second half of the exer- cise
+- ex6_spam.m - Octave/MATLAB script for the second half of the exercise
 - spamTrain.mat - Spam training set
 - spamTest.mat - Spam test set
 - emailSample1.txt - Sample email 1